[ Skip to main content ]

 “Ok cool” I reply, faking flippancy.
 I’m not feeling flippant about it.
 Far from it.

 Inside my head I am locked in a fierce debate with myself.
-Half of me desperately doesn’t want to drink and wants to wake up tomorrow feeling proud of myself with no guilt or hangover.
-The other half of me wants wine so desperately it is having a major temper tantrum.
+Part of me desperately doesn’t want to drink and wants to wake up tomorrow feeling proud of myself with no guilt or hangover.
+But most of me wants wine so desperately it is having a major temper tantrum.
+The wall of words inside my head screaming at me to have a drink is ferocious to say the least.

 I’m not into slowly savouring the taste however.